hanruizhang/Pathway-Network-Analysis/index.md

 * Once the map is generated, we can further filter by FDR or Edge cutoff, which we would like to keep it low unless the data look like a hairball.
 * Enrichment map - Style - Chart data: Color by FDR or by datasets
 * Circle represents number of genes in each enriched pathway; edge represents the overlap of genes between pathway; color of the circle can be adjusted to represent Q value.
+* Autoannotate cluster the network, find frequent works in node labeles for each cluster, and select the top 3 words to create labels.
+The lables can be moved or edited to make figure publication ready.
+* Do not scale font by cluster size.
+Size of clusters is not important.
+It just means that that feature happens to be well-annotated in the data.
+To simply the network is to collapse those clusters.

 ## 5. Other overrepresentation and/or enrichment analysis tools
 * Defined genes list for overrepresentation analysis: